 Call us immediately!
 Or attorneys are experts at helping parents collect on past-due child support payments.
 Typically we initiate a motion to determine child support arrears and file other appropriate motions to secure payment for you.
 Often we handle these child support collection cases on a “contingency” fee, which means that we don’t get paid unless you get paid.

 What is the State Disbursement Unit?

 The SDU is a California entity that was created within recent years that is in charge of collecting all moneys that are paid via garnishment.

 If you are dealing with the custody of your children during a divorce, contact our experienced team of family lawyers.
-We offer free consultations and can advise on the best way to handle your case.
+We offer private consultations and can advise on the best way to handle your case.
 Call us in San Diego at (619) 284-4113 or in Escondido at (760) 208-1604 today!